edthedev/edthedev.github.io/slides/btaa.md

 + Stand-ups are a skill that requires leadership support to allow team members to practice and get good.
 + Anyone can benefit from a daily stand-up.
 + But a team of people practiced in attending stand-ups gains exceptional value from adding a security team member.

 ---

+## Rules of Engagement

+**Require Agile Practices before Engaging**

+Teams must:
++ Hold daily stand-ups.

+???

++ Most teams already have a daily stand-up.
++ Add it if not, and a member of my team will be there.
++ Members of my team will invite other subject matter experts in SecDev or Security Engineer or IAM - for the next stand-up.
++ Typically brings a team live relevant expertise within 24 hours.

+---